gavvvin/food-recipe-viewer/README.md

 - Testing limitations: Currently the `yarn test` command does not execute property.
 This is believed to be an issue with conflicting yarn packages in the monorepo structure.
 However, unit test scripts have been written for most components, though remain untested.
 - Enhanced error handling: The front-end can be improved to display more meaningful error messages or alternative actions when receiving API responses.
 Additionally, responses should be modified to return appropriate error codes and messages.
+- Image attachment: Users are currently unable to attach images when creating a new recipe.

 ## Future Features